Robust Detection for Mills Cross Sonar: Detection Schemes

 We further assume that the covariance is known, or estimated, up to two scalars, possibly different on each array.
 These scalars are conditioning the $\mathbf{M}_{ii}$ block-covariance, but also all the cross-correlations blocks associated with the array $i$.
+We can therefore write: